 Before leaving Pittsburgh for FallingWater we let Tiny Traveler run around a playground for an hour.
 Getting some ya-yas out definitely helped her to behave during the tour.

-When we got there we discovered the property has a lot of woods and hiking trails.
-If you have kids who are too young to see the house or who need to run off their own extra energy before you start, consider arriving early enough to explore the woods before your tour.
+When we got there, we discovered the property has a lot of woods and hiking trails.
+If you have kids who are too young to see the inside of the house or who will want to run off their own extra energy before your tour starts, consider arriving early enough to explore the woods a bit.

 It goes without saying that you can’t eat in the house.
 Having a snack while waiting for your tour to start will also help kids to keep it together during the tour.